-Google’s Display Network allows advertises to use text, image and video adverts to appear on websites that have a partnership with Google.
-The text adverts, images and videos are required to be formatted in accordance to Google’s guidelines.
-Some of the Google’s partnership include: Google Finance, Google Blogger, YouTube, and Gmail and many more beyond the Google affiliate network itself.
+Google’s Display Network allows advertisers to use text, image and video adverts to appear on websites that have a partnership with Google.
+The text adverts, images and videos are required to be formatted in accordance with Google’s guidelines.
+Some of Google’s partnership include: Google Finance, Google Blogger, YouTube, and Gmail and many more beyond the Google affiliate network itself.

-How SME’s can target their market on Google’s Display Network?
+How can SMEs target their market on Google Display Network?

-The four main methods of targeting on Google’s Display Network are discussed below:
+The four main methods of targeting on Google Display Network are discussed below:

-- Topic Targeting: Advertisers can link their site to topics that are more relevant to their product and/or service.
-For example, you an ecommerce store that sell cricket material, you may choose the topic ‘Cricket’ and appear on sites that are about cricket.
+Advertisers can link their site to topics that are more relevant to their product and/or service.
+For example, an ecommerce store that sell cricket material, you may choose the topic ‘Cricket’ and appear on sites that are about cricket.

-- Contextual Targeting: allows advertises to match keywords that are automatically built based on a keywords used on an advertiser’s webpage.
+Contextual targeting allows advertises to match keywords that are automatically built based on keywords used on an advertiser’s webpage.

-- Remarketing: allows advertises to show their advert to customers that visited their webpage.
-This gives advertises the ability to re-engage customers, or up-sell related products and or services.
+Remarketing allows advertisers to show their advert to customers that visited their webpage.
+This gives advertisers the ability to re-engage customers, or up-sell related products and or services.

 Evidently, Google’s Display Network has the ability to advertise to your target market in a very unique way.
 It allows advertisers to think about their customer in a different capacity – more or less being able to create a profile for their customer.
 Apart from being able to appear on different websites, you have to ability to control your advertising in the following ways:

-- Remarketing: When someone visits your website using Google’s Display network, and did not perform a favorable action, such as sign up to your newsletter or buy anything, then you can have your adverts follow them.
+When someone visits your website using Google’s Display network and did not perform a favourable action, such as sign up to your newsletter or buy anything, then you can have your adverts follow them.
 With Google’s ability to collect browsing cookies, advertisers can use this to target potential customers that were interested in your offer in the first place.

-- Brand awareness: Brand management is of the most important aspects of marketing.
-Investing in your brand’s positioning, that being how your customer’s view your brand, gives advertisers the ability to build appropriate association with your brand.
-Respectively, you are able to expand your brand name and even logo to larger audience.
+Brand management is of the most important aspects of marketing.
+Investing in your brand’s positioning, that being how your customer’s view of your brand, gives advertisers the ability to build an appropriate association with your brand.
+Respectively, you are able to expand your brand name and even logo to a larger audience.

-- Geo-targeting: Whether or not you can service a whole city, or only your local community, you can still use Display advertising.
+Whether or not you can service a whole city or only your local community, you can still use Display advertising.
 With Google’s geo-targeting, advertisers are able to have radius targets around campaigns, which can have their adverts appear to their market.